 How big or small is this problem?

+Furthermore, as a result of GDPR Temporary Specification implementation, registrar and registry interpretations may now result in different registration data returned by WHOIS for the same domain name (e.g., the registry may redact data that the registrar displays.

 Finally, in any further recommendations made by this subgroup, the recommendation should be more explicit about intent of common interface (i.e., one stop access to data, across all gTLDs and registrars/resellers).
 Any such recommendation should also apply to either the current common interface or any future replacement for it.

 Recommendations (if any)